trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 38.md

     The term 'municipal waste', however, does not cover:

-    a. individual materials or articles segregated from the waste, such as wastes of plastics, rubber, wood, paper, textiles, glass or metals, electrical and electronic waste and scrap (including spent batteries) which fall in their appropriate headings of the classification;
+    a. individual materials or articles segregated from the waste, for example wastes of plastics, rubber, wood, paper, textiles, glass or metals, electrical and electronic waste and scrap (including spent batteries) which fall in their appropriate headings of the classification;

     b. industrial waste;